szeider/mcp-dblp/README.md

 - Perform fuzzy matching on publication titles and author names
 - Extract and format bibliographic information
 - Process embedded references in documents
+- Direct BibTeX export that bypasses LLM processing for maximum accuracy

 ## Features